-Pluto is relatively round and orbits the Sun, but it does not meet the criteria because its orbit crosses Neptune's orbit.
-Critics of the resolution argue that other planets in the solar system, including the Earth, have not cleared the neighborhood around their orbits.
-The Earth, for example, regularly encounters asteroids in and near its orbit.
+Pluto is relatively round and orbits the sun, but it does not meet the criteria because its orbit crosses Neptune's orbit.
+Critics of the resolution argue that other planets in the solar system, including Earth, have not cleared the neighborhood around their orbits.
+Earth, for example, regularly encounters asteroids in and near its orbit.

-Resolution 5A also establishes two new categories of objects in orbit around the sun: dwarf planets and small solar-system bodies.
+Resolution 5A also established two new categories of objects in orbit around the sun: dwarf planets and small solar-system bodies.
 According to the resolution, a dwarf planet is:

 Small solar-system bodies are objects that orbit the sun but are neither planets nor dwarf planets.

-Not all astronomers support Resolutions 5A and 6A.
+Not all astronomers supported Resolutions 5A and 6A.
 Critics have pointed out that using the term "dwarf planet" to describe objects that are by definition not planets is confusing and even misleading.
 Some astronomers have also questioned the resolutions' validity, since relatively few professional astronomers had the ability or opportunity to vote (less than 4 percent of the world's astronomers and planetary scientists voted.)

-Here's how the two resolutions classify the objects in orbit around our sun:
+Here's how the two resolutions classified the objects in orbit around our sun: